Yoast/wordpress-seo/readme.txt

 * Enhancements:
 	* Moves the options to disable keyword and content analysis from the general tab to the features tab.
 	* Improves styling of tables so they are viewable on mobile.
+	* Changes the links into shortlinks for the extensions page, helpcenter, facebook settings and premium popup.

 = 4.3.0 =